jackcary/vermontgo/shinkgs.md

 1. Set the room to Vermont Go Club
 2. Write your opponent's name in the game description field
-3. Select Byo-Yomi Time
+3. Select "Free Game"
-4. Select Japanese Rules
+4. Select "Public"
+5. Select "Byo-Yomi Time"
+6. Select "Japanese Rules"
-5. Set the main time to 40 minutes
+7. Set the main time to "40:00" minutes
-6. Set the overtime to 30 seconds
+8. Set the overtime to "30" seconds
-7. Set the periods to 5
+9. Set the periods to "5"
-8. Make sure the board is 19x19
+10. Make sure the board is "19x19"

 Now click "Create Challenge"